MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/make-azd-compatible.md

 ### Use code in the current directory

-This option instructs `azd` to analyze the code in your directory to identity which technologies it uses, such as the programming language, framework and database system.`azd` automatically generates template assets for you, such as the `azure.yaml` service definition file and the `infra` folder with infrastructure-as-code files.
+This option instructs `azd` to analyze the code in your directory to identity which technologies it uses, such as the programming language, framework and database system. `azd` automatically generates template assets for you, such as the `azure.yaml` service definition file and the `infra` folder with infrastructure-as-code files.
 The generated assets are a starting point for additional modifications.
 Use this approach if you plan to use common Azure services supported by `azd` scaffolding features.

-Visit the [Use your app code to create a template](use-app-code.md) tutorial for details on how to implement this approach and more information on which Azure resources support automatic detection and scaffolding..
+Visit the [Use your app code to create a template](use-app-code.md) tutorial for details on how to implement this approach and more information on which Azure resources support automatic detection and scaffolding.

 ### Use an existing template

-Select this option to use an existing template that defines many of your Azure resources and architectural goals as a starting point. `azd` allows you to select a starter template or browse templates from the Awesome AZD gallery.
+Select this option to use an existing template that defines many of your Azure resources and architectural goals as a starting point. `azd` will prompt you to select a starter template or another template from the [awesome-azd](https://azure.github.io/awesome-azd/) gallery.
 When you select a template, the assets of that template are added to your existing project directory to use as a starting point.
-Some starter templates include sample app code that you can replace with your own, while some are infrastructure only.
+Some templates include sample app code that you can replace with your own, while some (called "starter templates") are infrastructure only.

 Use the `azd init` command to pull down an existing template to an empty directory and use it as a starting point for your own app.
 If the template includes app source code, you can either build off of that code or replace the source code directory with your own.